sarthak37/Image-Tranformation-Web-App/README.md

-# cartoonizer_flask_webapp

-In this project we have build a Inage Stylization and Cartoonizer web app in Flask using Python and OpenCV.
-You only have to upload image you want to stylize and select from the styles (Image enhancement, cartoon effect, pencil sketch, color pencil sketch, water color, pastel color) for transforming your image.
+In this project I have build a Image Filtering and Transformation  web app in Flask using Python and OpenCV.

+All the backend routes are in app.py and unit test cases are in test_app.py

+Setup-Instruction

+1)Install Python

+2)Create a Virtual Environment

+3)Install Required Packages - pip install -r requirements.txt

+4)Running the Flask Application: -  python app.py

+5)Running the Flask Application: -  python test_app.py  make sure flask app is also running